bregnery/bregnery.github.io/_docs/tutorials/MonteCarloProduction2016.md

 create automated configuration files.

 I preformed a Monte Carlo simulation with two main steps.
 First, I used MadGraph data cards as inputs for gridpack generation.
-Then, I used cmsdriver to generate configuration files that used pythia to finish the calculations and GEANT to simulate the detector response.
+Then, I used cmsdriver to generate configuration files that used Pythia to finish the calculations and GEANT to simulate the detector response.
 Additionally, cmsdriver converts the results of this simulation into the miniAOD file format.